Pi Rixiu: Works

 He authored the 10-volume Pizi Wensou (皮子文薮), a collection of his early works, mainly prose writing, which he compiled himself, completing the work in the seventh year of the Xiantong era of Emperor Yizong of Tang (866).

 A Ming Dynasty edition of this work in the Sibu Congkan (四部叢刊) and an edition edited by Xiao Difeng published by Zhonghua Book Company are widely circulated.
 The Quantangwen (全唐文) includes four volumes of Pi Rixiu's writings, including seven prose pieces not present in the Wensou.
 Another of his major works is the 10-piece series of Zheng Yuefu (正樂府).
 In it, Pi criticizes the abuses of his time.
 This set of didactic poems in a simple style was inspired by Bai Juyi and Yuan Zhen's Xin Yuefu (新樂府), or New Yuefu.
 In the Zheng Yuefu Pi criticizes the forced labor imposed on the people of Lung and, more generally, the abuses imposed on the common people throughout the empire to meet the demand of the court for luxury products.
 He also authored the 10-volume Songling Ji (松陵集), which contains the poetry correspondence between himself and Lu Guimeng.
 This work is best known for the style of matching each other's rhymes, with Pi or Lu writing a poem with a certain style and rhyme scheme and the other replying with a different poem, but matching the style and with the same rhymes.
 Matching works by Pi and Li and by Yuan Zhen and Bai Juyi were regarded as the model for their own matched rhyme poetry by the poets of the Song Dynasty, in which matched rhyme poetry became quite popular and was picked by, among others, Su Shi.
 Indeed, matched rhyme poetry accounts for about one sixth of the poetical output of Su Shi, Huang Tingjian, and Su Zhe.
-The correspondence between the two poets, who, though having only a brief meeting in person, went on to have a copious correspondence and inspire each other's poetry, features also quotations of more than 200 historically prominent figures, and a preface in which Pi expresses his vision of the evolution of poetry since antiquity.
+The correspondence between the two poets, who, though having only a brief meeting in person, went on to have a copious correspondence and inspire each other's poetry, features also quotations of more than 200 historically prominent figures, and a preface in which Pi outlines his vision of the evolution of poetry since antiquity.
 Pi Rixiu's poems are included in the Complete Tang Poems, wherein he totals over 300 poems in 9 volumes.
 The poems of 8 out of 9 of these volumes are not included in the Wensou.